List of Neighbours characters introduced in 1985: Douglas Blake

-When Helen Daniels (Anne Haddy) displays her art work, she attracts the attentions of Douglas.
+When Helen Daniels (Haddy) displays her art work, she attracts the attentions of Douglas.
 He tells her that her work is great and that he can help her to make a name for herself with an exhibition.
 Jim Robinson (Alan Dale) is suspicious of Douglas and he finds out from Max Ramsay (Francis Bell) that Douglas has a wife.
 Jim warns Douglas off of Helen, but Douglas explains that the woman is actually his sister, Amanda (Linda McConchie).
 Douglas plans the exhibition and tells Helen not to pay any money towards it.
 Helen calls the gallery shortly before the exhibition takes place and is told that Douglas had pulled out.
 Helen confronts Douglas and he tells her that did not feel that the gallery owners were keen on her work.
 Helen and Douglas begin to grow closer and Douglas takes Helen to a guesthouse for the weekend.
 Helen admits that things are moving too quickly for her, but she realises that it might be her last chance for happiness and they start making wedding plans.
 Douglas says that he is going to buy a cottage for them both, but just before the wedding Douglas tells Helen that the sale on his house had fallen through and he could not purchase the cottage.
 Jim suggests that he lends the money to Douglas until his house is sold, Helen is unsure, but Douglas talk her round.
 Jim gives the money to Douglas, but days after the documents are apparently drawn up, Douglas disappears.
 Jim breaks the news to Helen, who is furious that Douglas had broken her heart and left the family with financial problems.